 What are the user options?

 If we were to play to Facebook’s rules, it would leave us with 2 options only – either roll with the punches and accept everything the network throws at us or move away from it completely.
 But how far do we have to go?
 Keeping in mind that Facebook now also owns Instagram and WhatsApp it’s probably only a matter of time before we’re faced with similar issues.
 So what are the alternatives?

-From business perspective the alternatives seem obvious.
-For a long time now we’ve seen now that Linkedin and Google+ have more impact on business results that any other social networks.
+From a business perspective the alternatives seem obvious.
+For a long time now we’ve seen now that Linkedin and Google+ have more impact on business results than any other social networks.
 This applies to both – our own business and our clients’ online presence, where the quality of Facebook’s engagements has been decreasing for a while now.
 Linkedin offers a great, clutter-light platform, focused on the core information.
 For both business and professionals this is definitely an option which should be heavily considered.
 We did cover benefits of Google+ previously and here our opinion stays the same – all business should be using as many Google products as possible.
 It is easy to use, it is effective and most of all – it continues to dominate our market, for that reason alone Google should be at the core of every marketing strategy.

 There are also many other social networks which have been available for a while, but haven’t quite get there yet.
 Vimeo, Snapchat or Tinder might benefit greatly from Facebook Messenger decision.
 And if this is too mainstream for you – rest assured there are new social networks emerging constantly.
 You just have find the one that suits you most.
 And how know – maybe this time next month or next year we will be all taking about a new platform and Facebook will be long forgotten.
 After all – if Bebo is coming back anything is possible!